NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 > **RStudio and Conda** <br>
 > In some cases RStudio doesn't play well with Conda due to differing
 > libpaths.
+The first and simplest thing to try is to always start RStudio from
+> the command line (`rstudio &`).
+If you're still having issues, check the
-To fix this, first check the available library path by
-> `.libPaths()` to make sure that it points to a path within your Conda
+> available library path by `.libPaths()` to make sure that it points to a path
-> environment.
-It might be that `.libPaths()` shows multiple library paths, in
+> within your Conda environment.
+It might be that `.libPaths()` shows multiple
-> which case R packages will be searched for by R in all these locations.
+> library paths, in which case R packages will be searched for by R in all these
-> This means that your R session will not be completely isolated in your Conda
+> locations.
+This means that your R session will not be completely isolated in
-> environment and that something that works for you might not work for
+> your Conda environment and that something that works for you might not work
-> someone else using the same Conda environment, simply because you had
+> for someone else using the same Conda environment, simply because you had
 > additional packages installed in the second library location.
-One way to
+One way to force
-> force R to just use the conda library path is to add a `.Renviron` file to
+> R to just use the conda library path is to add a `.Renviron` file to the
-> the directory where you start R with these lines:
+> directory where you start R with these lines:

     ```
     R_LIBS_USER=""